Lusito/webextension-polyfill-ts/README.md

 # Web-Extension Polyfill for TypeScript

 This is a TypeScript ready "wrapper" for the [WebExtension browser API Polyfill](https://github.com/mozilla/webextension-polyfill) by Mozilla.
-* It does include webextension-polyfill, so no need to manually add it.
+* It does not include webextension-polyfill, but it is required as a peer dependency.
+You need to manually install and load/execute it where necessary.
 * It is generated from these mozilla schema (.json) files:
   * [toolkit](https://hg.mozilla.org/integration/autoland/raw-file/tip/toolkit/components/extensions/schemas/)
   * [browser](https://hg.mozilla.org/integration/autoland/raw-file/tip/browser/components/extensions/schemas/)